algorandlabs/smart-asa/README.md

 ## Reference implementation rational

 A Smart ASA is an ASA, called *Underlying ASA*, controlled by a Smart Contract, called *Smart ASA App*, that exposes methods to `create`, `configure`, `transfer`, `freeze`, and `destroy` the asset.
-The `create` method initializes the state of the controlling Smart Contract and creates the *Underlying ASA*.
-The following sections introduce the configurations used by this reference implementation for both the *Underlying ASA* and the Application state.
+The `create` method configures the initial the state of the controlling Smart Contract and creates the *Underlying ASA*.
+The following sections introduce the both the *Underlying ASA* and the Application state of this implementation.

 ### Underlying ASA configuration

-The `create` method of the Smart ASA App triggers an `AssetConfigTx` transaction (inner transaction) that creates a new asset with the following parameters:
+The `create` method triggers an `AssetConfigTx` transaction (inner transaction) that generates a new asset with the following parameters:

 | Property         | Value                  |
 |------------------|------------------------|